 Christian joined Watsi on April 23rd, 2015.
-Six years ago, Christian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Christian's most recent donation traveled 8,500 miles to support Seth, a one-year-old from Kenya, to fund surgery for his birth condition.
+Seven years ago, Christian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Christian's most recent donation traveled 8,600 miles to support Daw Htar, an elderly woman from Thailand, to fund cataract surgery to regain her independence.

 Seth is a sweet baby boy.
 He is the only child in his family and his parents separated before he was born.
 His mother moved back to his grandparent’s place to raise him with support.
 A few months ago, Seth's mother went abroad to work as a domestic helper.
 Seth is being cared for by his grandmother who does laundry for her neighbors to earn a living, while his grandfather sells cereals in a local market.
 Seth's mother noticed that he could not pass stool three days after he was born.
 It was discovered that Seth's lower digestive system had not developed fully and he received surgery to treat this congenital anal malformation.
 Later additional scans were to be done but Seth's mother did not have any extra money at that time.
 She went back home, gathered some funds, and brought Seth back to the facility a few months later.
 A community health volunteer referred his family to our medical partner, African Mission Healthcare (AMH) as his family was having a challenging time to cover the cost of his treatment and he needs a anorectoplasty surgery to repair his digestive system.
 Our medical partner African Mission Healthcare (AMH) is requesting $743 to cover the costs.
 Seth’s grandmother says, “The past one year has been very stressful for us but we hope that it will be well.”